Middle School Research Project Idea: Travel Planning for a Pine Cone Pal

 1. At least a week ahead of time I surveyed my students and asked them to name one place that they had never visited, but would like to visit in the future.
 I also gathered pine cones and glued on googly eyes.

-2. I gathered many travel guides to these places at my local library like Fodor’s Guides, Frommer’s Guides and more. (we are not 1:1 and getting the computer carts was limited due to testing.)
+2. I gathered many travel guides to these places at my local library like Fodor’s Guides, Frommer’s Guides and more to incorporate some reading instead of just "googling". :)

-3. On Monday, I refreshed their memories of Flat Stanley with a small read-aloud of just the part about when Stanley went on a trip to introduce the Pine Cone Pets.
-I explained that groups of students will plan a trip for their new pets.
-Then after the students read the project requirements to themselves, I provided an explanation of how they would be graded with the rubric and my fair grading systemNext, students formed groups of no more than 3.
+3. On Monday, I refreshed their memories of Flat Stanley with a small read-aloud of just the part about when Stanley went on a trip to introduce the Pine Cone Pals.
+I explained that groups of students will plan a trip for their new pals.
+Then, after the students read the project requirements to themselves, I provided an explanation of how they would be graded with the rubric and my fair grading systemNext, students formed groups of no more than 3.
 The groups chose a destination out of a “hat” (based on my previous survey).
-Then I allowed them to just explore the books and name their pets.
+Then I allowed them to just explore the books and name their pals.

 Note-Taking Mini-Lesson on Biteable.